GittyFace/DonateFronks/README.md

 # DonateFronks
 Donate Fronks

-Hover over the donate and press F4 to toggle the script.
+Hover over the donate button and press F4 to toggle the script.